mapilido74/GCD-Project/CodeBook.md

 tBodyGyroMean
 tBodyGyroJerkMean

-All the information desbribed above generates a (561 x 2) table, where each row represents one feature, and has 2 columns, the first for the id of the feature and the second for the name of the feature.
+All the information described above generates a (561 x 2) table, where each row represents one feature, and has 2 columns, the first for the id of the feature and the second for the name of the feature.

 #### activityLabels

-Its a (6 x 2) table, where each row represents one activity.
+It's a (6 x 2) table, where each row represents one activity.
 Each row has 2 columns, the first for the id of the activity and the second for the name of the activity.
 The content of the table is:

 1 WALKING
 2 WALKING_UPSTAIRS